 Our nature guide training course is priced at £320.00.
 This covers attendance to all stage one learning sessions, course handbooks/materials and support from our team.
 Those who choose to can progress through stages two and three to obtain their nature guide certificate.
 Stages two and three can be completed in one year or two at the discretion of each applicant.
-Please note there is an additional £10 fee payable to the BNA to receive either your MBNA or ABNA certificate.
+Please note there is an additional membership fee payable to the BNA if you wish to apply for either the MBNA or ABNA certificate.

 Our belief is that environmental education should be accessible to all so we have endeavoured to keep the price as low as possible.
 The Biodiversity and Environmental Education Society is a registered charity and is not run for profit.
 All of the money paid to enrol on the course is used to fund the course.

 Our stage one course programme is scheduled to start on 16/01/2021 for Suffolk and 30/01/2021 for Norfolk.